geneas/lua/README.md

 Otherwise, the most general case, ctrl must be a function which is called with the table and the current depth as parameters.
 If the function returns true then the table will be copied by reference, otherwise deep-copying will continue.

+Note that tabular.NIL and objects created by the *geneas.class* module are considered by *deepcopy* to be values and are always copied by reference.

 ### xpm.lua